 Travelers Insurance Company is not affiliated with; nor does it endorse or sponsor; the contents of this webpage or the AutoInsuranceQuote.com website.

-However; Travelers did not merely issue Travelers auto insurance policies and pay claims.
-It was an innovative and proactive company; establishing of the industry’s first school dedicated to the education and training of insurance agents in 1903.
+Travelers did not merely issue Travelers auto insurance policies and pay claims.
+It was an innovative and proactive company – establishing the industry’s first school dedicated to the education and training of insurance agents in 1903.
 Safety and education have been cornerstone traits of Travelers Insurance throughout its history.

-As insurance fraud grew more rampant; Travelers Insurance instituted the industry’s first automated fraud detection system in 1996.
-And as the Internet became an intricate part of most people’s lives; Travelers began insuring the security of online banking for consumers in 1997.
+As insurance fraud grew more rampant, Travelers Insurance instituted the industry’s first automated fraud detection system in 1996.
+As the Internet became an intricate part of most people’s lives, Travelers began insuring the security of online banking for consumers in 1997.
 That was the same year that Travelers developed its catastrophe response vehicles.
-These were; essentially; offices on wheels.
+These were offices on wheels.
 They were self-contained remote claims offices that could roll up to the location of a disaster and begin handling customer claims on the spot.

 Travelers is currently the second largest underwriter of personal insurance in the U.S. and the third largest underwriter of commercial insurance.
-With $25-Billion in total annual revenue and assets of nearly $110-Billion; Travelers is listed at #99 on the Fortune 500.
-Definitely an elite company with a rich history.
+With $25-Billion in total annual revenue and assets of nearly $110-Billion, Travelers is listed at #99 on the Fortune 500.

-The company’s wide range of insurance coverage gave credence to its use of a big; bright red umbrella as its logo and corporate image beginning in the 1950s.
-Travelers merged with Citibank in 1998; which promptly opened the umbrella over its banking services image.
-But the relationship didn’t work and Travelers was spun off; though Citibank kept the umbrella.
-Finally; in 2008; Travelers managed to buy back the rights to its famous red umbrella.
+The company’s wide range of insurance coverage gave credence to its use of a big, bright red umbrella as its logo and corporate image beginning in the 1950s.
+Travelers merged with Citibank in 1998, which promptly opened the umbrella over its banking services image.
+The relationship didn’t work and Travelers was spun off, though Citibank kept the umbrella.
+In 2008, Travelers managed to buy back the rights to its famous red umbrella.